 Despite the Libyan economy being one of the most oil dependent in the world, the agricultural sector is an important contributor to the economy, employing approximately 22% of the Libyan workforce.
-Yet, the sector only contributes 3% of the country’s GDP and 92% of Libyan families grow food for their own consumption.
+Yet, this sector only contributes 3% of the country’s GDP and 92% of Libyan families grow food for their own consumption.
 The impact of the conflict in Libya, based upon the country’s reliance on oil, greatly affected its economy.
 74% of households that grow their own food have reported significant challenges, including power outages, greater food insecurity, and the inability to afford farming materials.

 2012 – 2020